JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_08/lecture.md

     A.deriv
 end
 ```
-We can calculate the gradient by initalizing the gradient of the result to vector of ones simulating the `sum` function
+We can calculate the gradient by initializing the gradient of the result to vector of ones simulating the `sum` function
 ```julia
 R.deriv .= 1
 accum!(A)[1]